-Lakeland Drunk Driving Accident Attorney
+Lakeland Drunk Driving Accidents

 Drunk driving is a serious and deadly problem in Florida.
 Every year, thousands of Floridians are injured or killed by drunk or drugged drivers in accidents that are highly preventable.
 While some accidents are unavoidable–caused by inclement weather, unexpected hazards, vehicle malfunctions, etc.–drunk driving accidents are not.
 Every time a driver chooses to drink alcohol or consume narcotics before getting behind the wheel, they are putting themselves, their passengers, other drivers, and pedestrians on the road at risk for a serious, and often deadly, crash.
 If your life has been derailed because of a drunk driver, you have the right to recover compensation, and you have the obligation to make sure that that drunk driver is held accountable for their actions.
 The Turnbull Firm is here to help.